The First Love Of Alipang Havens

 "My dear sisters and brothers in global oneness, it warms my heart to be reminded of how much respect the performing arts receive.
 And I'll be so bold as to say that we deserve it.
 It is movies, broadcasting, live theater, and other media which have led personkind as far along the evolutionary path as we have come.
 But more work is ahead of us.
 The Fairness Revolution must press forward, as long as there are patriarchalist reactionaries resisting the karma of the collective!"

-(Since she was outside the Enclave now, and not assigned to any project that would be videocording inside the Enclave, Isadora didn't have to pretend that she had any respect for Christians or Jews.)
+(Since she was outside the Enclave now, and not assigned to any project that would be videocording inside the Enclave, Isadora didn't have to pretend for her peers that she felt any respect for Christians or Jews.)

 "I trust you will be pleased to know that my team will be starting production less than a month from now on a new movie.
 Titled The Different Make The Difference, this will be a bold, edgy, risk-taking story, one that blazes new paths in cinema.
 In this movie, we will take our chances, launch for high orbit, and _dare_ to defy the racist Christian corporate system!
 Our script, written by Neutron Invincible in a new career move for her, backs down from nobody; it calls a sonic drill a sonic drill, and sheds a relentless light on corrupt capitalistic businessmen!"